kapcodeO/Book-Recommender-System/README.md

 Follow these steps to deploy on AWS :

 - Open [AWS](https://aws.amazon.com/) and login .
-- Create a account if account doesen't already exists.
+- Create a account if account doesen't already exists.(will ask for Debit/Credit card and PAN number but it's safe.)
 - In the right corner select server `Asia Pacific (Mumbai)`.
 - In the Search Tab search for `EC2`.
 - Then navigate to `Dashboard` in the top left menu.